Strauman/handin-LaTeX/README.md

     * [Translations](https://github.com/Strauman/Handin-LaTeX-template/blob/master/.github/CONTRIBUTING.md#translations--languages)

 ## Versions
-The current latest version available on GitHub is v0.1.0 (2018/04/10) build 47
+The current latest version available on GitHub is v0.1.0 (2018/04/11) build 47

-The current latest version available on CTAN is v0.0.3 (2018/04/04) build 41
+The current latest version uploaded to [CTAN](https://ctan.org/pkg/handin) is v0.1.0 (2018/04/10) build 47

 *Note that it can take at least 24-48 hours from the CTAN date above until the package is updated on CTAN, TeXLive and MiKTeX.*